ir-taimal10/console-g-translate/Readme.md

 ### Console translate

 * Do you like run command lines?
-* Do you feel embarrassed to open google translate to structure your English phrases?
+* Do you feel ashamed to open google translate to structure your sentences in other languages?
 * Do you still feel insecure when structuring sentences in other languages?